folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 1. Click **Add fund distribution**.

 2. Select the **Fund ID** from the drop-down list.
+Only **Active** funds appear in the list.
 Note: The use of acquisitions units may restrict which funds appear in this list.
 If an acquisition unit is set up to restrict view permissions, then only funds that are assigned to the same acquisition unit as the user will display in the drop-down list.
-For more information, see [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}}).
+For more information, see See [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}}).

 3. Select the **Expense class** from the list.